sonrisesoftware/tasks-app/README.md

 Day 3 - 8/9/2013

  * Improved editing of tasks
- * Worked on initial custom date picker
+ * Initial custom date picker
+ * Concepts for checklists
+ * Completing a task from the task list